explosion/spacy-llm/README.md

 All built-in backends are registered in `llm_backends`.
 If no backend is specified, the repo currently connects to the [`OpenAI` API](#openai) by default, using the built-in REST protocol, and accesses the `"gpt-3.5-turbo"` model.

+> :question: _Why are there backends for third-party libraries in addition to a native REST backend and which should
+> I choose?_
+>
+> Third-party libraries like `langchain` or `minichain` focus on prompt management, integration of many different LLM
+> APIs, and other related features such as conversational memory or agents. `spacy-llm` on the other hand emphasizes
+> features we consider useful in the context of NLP pipelines utilizing LLMs to process documents (mostly) independent
+> from each other.
+It makes sense that the feature set of such third-party libraries and `spacy-llm` is not identical -
+> and users might want to take advantage of features not available in `spacy-llm`.
+>
+> The advantage of offering our own REST backend is that we can ensure a larger degree of stability of robustness, as
+> we can guarantee backwards-compatibility and more smoothly integrated error handling.
+>
+> Ultimately we recommend trying to implement your use case using the REST backend first (which is configured as the
+> default backend).
+If however there are features or APIs not covered by `spacy-llm`, it's trivial to switch to the
+> backend of a third-party library - and easy to customize the prompting mechanism, if so required.

 #### OpenAI

 When the backend uses OpenAI, you have to get an API key from openai.com, and ensure that the keys are set as